Bidibidi/origin/README.md

 # Origin

-This pack add most common 7 pages to laravel project with basic layouts.
+This pack add most common pages to laravel project with basic layouts.

 ## Getting Started

-This pages:
+This package add most common pages to your project with basic starter layouts.
+Default, includes 7 pages.
+You can add more pages with manually.

 Home 		-> ```/start```